J0hn1975/MS3-LyricFinder/README.md

 - A simple form with two fields is displayed; username and password.
 - If the users is already resgistered there is a link display to redirect back to the Log In page.

-### Feature 8: 404 Error Page
+### 404 Error Page
-404 error page for when a user enters a incorrect URL
+- 404 error page for when a user enters a incorrect URL
 ---

 ## Technolgies Used